MiroslavKolosnjaji/GymMembershipApp/README.md

 # GymMembershipApp

-Desctop application for storing records for fitness business.
+Desktop application for storing records for fitness business.
 Purpose of this application is to store memeber data, their payment, have insight into statistics of payments by month and more.

 ![Under Construction](https://img.shields.io/badge/Under%20Construction-goldenrod?style=plastic&logo=gear)